-(a) Jurisdiction.
-If a complaint is filed pursuant to Section 4 (Complaints) of Part G within two (2) years of the date of an alleged violation of the ethics laws, the Ethics Commission shall have jurisdiction to investigate and make findings and recommendations concerning:
+- (a) Jurisdiction.
+If a complaint is filed pursuant to section 2-274 (Complaints) of subdivision VII within two years of the date of an alleged violation of the ethics laws, the ethics commission shall have jurisdiction to investigate and make findings and recommendations concerning: - (1) Any alleged violation of this code of ethics or Article 12 of the City Charter by any person subject to those provisions, including, but not limited to, current city officers and employees, former city officers and employees, and persons doing business with the city; or - (2) Any alleged violation by any person subject to the provisions of V.T.C.A., Local Government Code ch.
+171. - (3) The commission shall not consider any alleged violation that occurred more than two years prior to the date of the filing of the complaint. - (b) Termination of city officer's or employee's duties.
+The termination of a city officer's or employee's duties does not affect the jurisdiction of the ethics commission with respect to alleged violations occurring prior to the termination of official duties. - (c) Powers.
+The ethics commission has power: - (1) To establish, amend, and rescind rules and procedures governing its own internal organization and operations; - To meet as often as necessary to fulfill its responsibilities; - (3) To render decisions on complaints or issue advisory opinions;

-- any alleged violation of this Code of Ethics or Article 12 of the City Charter by any person subject to those provisions, including, but not limited to current city officers and employees, former city officers and employees, and persons doing business with the city,; or - (2) any alleged violation by any person subject to the provisions of Chapter 171 of the Texas Local Government Code, - (3) The Commission shall not consider any alleged violation that occurred more than two (2) years prior to the date of the filing of the complaint. - (b) Termination of City officer's or Employee's Duties.
-The termination of a city officer's or employee's duties does not affect the jurisdiction of the Ethics Commission with respect to alleged violations occurring prior to the termination of official duties. - (c) Powers.
-The Ethics Commission has power: - to establish, amend, and rescind rules and procedures governing its own internal organization and operations; - (2) to meet as often as necessary to fulfill its responsibilities; - (3) to render decisions on complaints or issue advisory opinions; - (4) to request from the City Manager through the City Council the appointment or allocation of such staff as are necessary to carry out its duties; - (5) to review, index, maintain on file, and dispose of sworn complaints; - (6) to make notifications, extend deadlines, and conduct investigations both on complaint and as a result of an issue raised out of said complaint; - (7) to render, index, and maintain on file advisory opinions; - (8) to provide assistance to the Ethics Compliance Officer of the city in the training and education of city officers and employees with respect to their ethical responsibilities; - (9) to prepare report, as needed, to recommend to the Mayor and City Council needed changes in ethical standards or procedures; and - (10) to take such other action as is necessary to perform its duties under Part G (Ethics Commission) of this ethics code.
+- (4) To request from the city manager through the city council the appointment or allocation of such staff as are necessary to carry out its duties; - (5) To review, index, maintain on file, and dispose of sworn complaints; - (6) To make notifications, extend deadlines, and conduct investigations both on complaint and as a result of an issue raised out of said complaint; - (7) To render, index, and maintain on file advisory opinions; - (8) To provide assistance to the ethics compliance officer of the city in the training and education of city officers and employees with respect to their ethical responsibilities; - (9) To prepare reports, as needed, to recommend to the mayor and city council needed changes in ethical standards or procedures; and - (10) To take such other action as is necessary to perform its duties under subdivision VII (Ethics Commission) of this ethics code.